mariochavez/mariochavez/src/_posts/2025-12-10-rails-mcp-server-context-efficient-refactoring.md

 ### Claude Desktop Integration

-The most useful feature for new users is automatic Claude Desktop configuration.
+The most useful feature for new users is the automatic configuration of Claude Desktop.
 The tool:

 1. Detects your existing Claude Desktop config
 2. Shows current MCP server settings if configured